KC 85: Programming languages

 The KC 85 could be programmed in assembly language and BASIC (the KC 85/2 had to load BASIC from tape), but it was possible to use various modules (sold by VEB Mikroelektronik Mühlhausen) or load software from tape, thus allowing programming in Forth and Pascal.
 The operating system was CAOS ("Cassette Aided Operating System").
 It was a simple monitor where one could run different "system services" like LOAD (load a program), JUMP (into extension module ROM), MODIFY (memory cells) or BASIC (if it had been built into the ROM or had been loaded from tape).
 New commands could be added to the menu by magic numbers (standard: 7F 7F 'commandname' 01) anywhere in the memory space.

 In the last years of the GDR, a floppy attachment ("tower"-style, too) was produced.
 It featured a 4 MHz CPU and a 5¼" Floppy drive (you could have up to four of them).
 These (literally: the U 880 A in the attachment did) were able to run CP/M, which was called MicroDOS.
 (One had to JUMP from the base system to the floppy system and boot from a floppy—another CAOS or MicroDOS).
 There was also a disk extension mode for CAOS.

+Games

+There are 10 commercial cassettes for the KC 85.